Raoul Silva: Skyfall

 One of Silva's henchmen, Patrice (Ola Rapace), steals a hard drive containing the names and locations of MI6 agents operating undercover within terrorist groups; Silva begins uploading their identities and aliases onto YouTube, resulting in several agents being murdered.
 Silva then targets MI6 headquarters by sabotaging the building's gas main, causing an explosion that kills several agents.

 M sends James Bond (Daniel Craig) to Shanghai to find and kill Silva.
 Bond seduces Silva's lover, a former child prostitute named Sévérine (Bérénice Marlohe), who promises to take Bond to him in return for her freedom; ultimately, however, Silva intimidates her into betraying Bond.
 Upon taking Bond captive, Silva forces him at gunpoint to participate in a game of William Tell, in which the target is a shot glass of scotch balanced on Sevérine's head.
 After Bond misses her, Silva shoots her dead.
 Bond then kills Silva's men, and, moments later, Royal Navy helicopters arrive to take Silva into custody, having been signaled by an emergency distress radio given to Bond by Q (Ben Whishaw).

 At MI6's underground headquarters in London, M confronts Silva, who taunts her that his plan is already in motion.
 Q attempts to decrypt Silva's laptop, but inadvertently gives it access to the MI6 systems, allowing Silva to escape from MI6 custody.
 Q realizes that Silva wanted to be captured as part of a plan to kill M.

 Silva flees into the London Underground, with Bond in pursuit.
 When Bond finally catches up to him, Silva detonates an explosive charge that sends a runaway underground train coming straight for Bond, who narrowly escapes.
-Silva, along with several accomplices, bursts into a government inquiry where M is giving a deposition, but fails to kill her and only injuring Gareth Mallory (Ralph Fiennes).
+Silva, along with several accomplices, bursts into a government inquiry where M is giving a deposition, but fails to kill her and only injures Gareth Mallory (Ralph Fiennes).
 Bond arrives and a gunfight ensues, in which he disrupts Silva's plans and flees, taking M with him.

 Silva follows Bond and M to "Skyfall", Bond's childhood home in Scotland, where his men open fire, mortally wounding M. He pursues her to a chapel at the side of the house, and begs her to kill them both by firing a bullet through her head and into his.
-At that moment, however, Bond appears and throws a knife into Silva's back, breaking his spine in half and paralysing his legs.
-As Silva collapses, he attempts to speak but slumps forwards and dies.
+At that moment, however, Bond appears and throws a knife into Silva's back, killing him.